xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

 overridden by their scout equivalents to provide ABI compatibility.
 This is referred to internally as [scout-on-soldier][scout-on-soldier].

-Games targeting either of these environments should be built in a Steam Runtime 1 'scout' Docker container.
+Games targeting either of these environments should be built in the Steam Runtime 1 'scout' Docker container provided by the [scout SDK][].

+Since [Steam client beta 2024-10-17][], games targeting scout are run under *Steam Linux Runtime 1.0 (scout)* by default.
+This means that Steam will launch a *Steam Linux Runtime 2.0 (soldier)* container, then use the `LD_LIBRARY_PATH`-based scout runtime inside that container to provide ABI compatibility for the game.

+In older Steam client releases, the default varied between desktop and Steam Deck.
+On Steam Deck, many games run under the *Steam Linux Runtime 1.0 (scout)* compatibility tool automatically.
-By default, Steam will run them directly on the host system, providing compatibility with scout by using the same `LD_LIBRARY_PATH`-based scout runtime that is used to run Steam itself.
+On desktop, the default was to run these games directly on the host system, providing compatibility with scout by using the same [`LD_LIBRARY_PATH`-based scout runtime][ldlp] that is used to run Steam itself.
-If the user selects the *Steam Linux Runtime 1.0 (scout)* compatibility tool in the game's properties, then Steam will launch a *Steam Linux Runtime 2.0 (soldier)* container, then use the `LD_LIBRARY_PATH`-based scout runtime inside that container to provide ABI compatibility for the game.
+Whichever of these options is the default, the user can select the *Steam Linux Runtime 1.0 (scout)* compatibility tool in the game's properties to opt-in to using the container runtime.

 ### <span id="sniper">Native Linux games targeting Steam Runtime 3 'sniper'</span>